We enjoy winter vacations when it’s the off season at many locations in the US. But winter exploration and photography can be a love-hate struggle.

 On EXTREMELY cold days I will need to also use toe warmers, but usually the Darn Tough socks do the trick to keep me warm!

-What does this mean?
+Wearing layers during the winter is so important.
+What does it mean to ‘layer’?
 Where do you start?
 And when is enough, enough?

 Avoid looking like the Michelin man by following these guidelines by REI on How to Layer Clothes: